marcusbritanicus/QtGreet/README.md

     - `./setup.py prepare --no-greetd && ./setup.py build --no-greetd`
 - Install the project (again, use `--no-greetd` to avoid greetd installation)
   * `sudo ./setup.py install`
+- Run the post-installation script to finish the installation - this creates the user `greeter` and sets appropriate permissions on the directories and files
+  * `sudo sh ./scripts/postinst`

 ### Configure greetd to run QtGreet using wayfire